-Violation Type Explanation Date and Length of Violation Steps Taken to Correct Violation Health Effects Ground Water Rule (GWR) Treatment Technique Violation Inadequate chlorine contact time for compliance Chlorine contact time violation dated August 24, 2010; length is ongoing.
-Plans for improvements at the well field to increase chlorine contact time have been approved by the Westchester County Health Department.
-Construction planned for summer 2015.
-Inadequately treated or inadequately protected water may contain disease- causing organisms.
+VIOLATION TYPE EXPLANATION DATE AND LENGTH OF VIOLATION STEPS TAKEN TO CORRECT VIOLATION HEALTH EFFECTS Ground Water Rule (GWR) Treatment Technique Violation Inadequate chlorine contact time for compliance Chlorine contact time violation dated August 24, 2010; Compliance now complete.
+Improvements at the well field to increase chlorine contact time have been completed including installation of the chlorine residual analyzer Inadequately treated or inadequately protected water may contain disease-causing organisms.
 These organisms can cause symptoms such as diarrhea, nausea, cramps, and associated headaches.
-Lead & Copper Rule Action Level Exceedance The copper sampling 90th percentile value for the 40 samples collected was 1.71 ppm, which exceeded the action level of 1.3 ppm.
-Copper Action Level exceeded April 2012; length is ongoing.
-The design of a corrosion control treatment system is under way with construction expected in summer of 2015.
+Lead and Copper Rule Action Level Exceedance The copper sampling 90th-percentile value for the 40 samples collected was 1.71 ppm, which exceeded the action level of 1.3 ppm.
+Copper Action Level was exceeded in April 2012, and the AL continues to be exceeded at every 6-month monitoring schedule.
+The corrosion control treatment system was approved by the Westchester County Health Department in 2016, and construction is expected in spring/summer of 2017.
 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
-People with Wilson's Disease should consult their personal doctor.
+People with Wilson's Disease should consult their personal doctors